 In the five years since Ellis’ murder, police have interviewed countless people of interest connected with the case and pursued myriad leads.
 None, however, have led to any arrests.
 In August of 2013, Brant Sheckles, a member of the Bardstown Money Gang, claimed the street gang was responsible for Ellis’ murder.
-According to WAVE 3, Brant is a nephew of Bill Sheckles, Bardstown’s mayor at the time.
+Brant is a nephew of Bill Sheckles, Bardstown’s mayor at the time according to WAVE 3.
 Bardstown PD, however, dismissed the group’s claims, with then-police chief Rick McCubbin calling them “a bunch of punks,” and telling WAVE 3, “They're trying to empower themselves by making that claim, intimidating people and using the fear factor that 'I'm so bad I killed a cop.’”

 In April 2014, nearly a year after Ellis’ murder, Bardstown was again rocked by the brutal double-homicide of 48-year-old Kathy Netherland and her 16-year-old daughter, Samantha.
-According to WDRB, their dead bodies were discovered by Kathy’s father after she failed to show up for work at Bardstown Elementary School, where she worked as a special education teacher.
+Their dead bodies were discovered by Kathy’s father after she failed to show up for work at Bardstown Elementary School, where she worked as a special education teacher, according to WDRB.
 Following their autopsies, WAVE 3 reported that Kathy had been shot multiple times, while Samantha had been bludgeoned about the head, with both women showing knife wounds to their necks.

 Kentucky State Police had no suspects or motive for the Netherlands' murders.
 Their only possible clue was a black Chevrolet Impala, which had been filmed near the crime scene on April 21, 2014, the night of the murder.
-According to WDRB, within months of the murders, police had searched more than 90 cars in the area that matched the vehicle description.
+Within months of the murders, police had searched more than 90 cars in the area that matched the vehicle description, according to WDRB,.
 On the first anniversary of the murders, the Netherland family increased the reward for information about the killings from $2,500 to $50,000.
 Despite such an incentive, the murders remain unsolved.

 The next mystery to befall Bardstown was the 2015 disappearance of 35-year-old Crystal Rogers.
 Rogers was last seen on July 3, at the home she shared with her boyfriend, Brooks Houck, their 2-year-old son and other children.
 Two days later, her mother reported her missing, the same day her car was found abandoned along the Bluegrass Parkway with a flat tire and her belongings still in it.